yui/yeti/README.md

 Open a ticket on [YUILibrary.com's Yeti Issue Tracker][issues] to report bugs or feature requests.

-Yeti is an experimental project of [YUI Labs][].
+Yeti is an experimental project of YUI Labs.
 As such, it doesn't receive the same level of support as other mature YUI projects.

 Testing
 -------